It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Experiments

 \subsection{Noise Initialization}

-\myparagraph{Noise Evolution.} We analyze how the optimization modifies the initial noise.
+\myparagraph{Noise Evolution.} We analyze how the optimization modifies the initial noise, which is white Gaussian to start.
 In particular, we examine changes across frequency bands of the noise power spectrum, shown in \cref{fig:noise_frequency_evolution}.
 We compute the spectrum via a Fourier Transform on the raw noise latents and track how it evolves over the course of optimization.
 For interpretability, we divide the spectrum into three equally sized frequency bins and measure the change in each bin relative to the initial noise.

 We observe that the majority of the change occurs in the lowest frequency bin, corresponding to the bottom third of the spectrum.
 Low-frequency components show noticeably larger shifts than mid- or high-frequency components.
 This indicates that the optimization primarily acts on the low-frequency structure of the noise, with higher frequencies remaining relatively stable throughout the process.
+Interestingly, we also observe that the final optimized noise remains Gaussian (i.e.\ follows a standard normal distribution with mean 0 and standard deviation 1), but it is no longer spectrally white due to shifts in the low frequencies.

-\myparagraph{Pink Noise Initialization.} As the majority of noise changes across iterations occur in the low-frequency range, we explore pink noise initializations as they are more likely to cover different regions of the noise space in terms of low noise frequencies which appears to be critical for achieving diverse images.
+\myparagraph{Pink Noise Initialization.} As the majority of noise changes across iterations occur in the low-frequency range, we explore pink noise initializations as they are more likely to cover different regions of the noise space in terms of low noise frequencies which appears to be critical for generating diverse images.
 The 1/f frequency distribution inherent in pink noise allocates greater power to lower frequencies, aligning well with the observed optimization dynamics.
-The increased diversity in generated images from pink noise initializations is confirmed by our qualitative results in \cref{tab:pink_table}, and example generations from pink noise in \cref{fig:example_generations}.
-Interestingly, using pink noise initializations also results in higher diversity in output generations for $\text{i.i.d.}$-sampling and \cite{gi} while only slightly reducing the image-text alignment as measured by the CLIPScore.
+The increased diversity in generated images from pink noise initializations is confirmed by our quantitative results in \cref{tab:main_table} and \cref{tab:flux_table}, and example generations from pink noise in \cref{fig:example_generations_pink_white}.
+Interestingly, using pink noise initializations also results in higher diversity in output generations for $\text{i.i.d.}$-sampling and \cite{gi} while only slightly reducing the image-text alignment as measured by HPSv2.
+See Tab.~1 in the Supplementary for details on optimization hyperparameters.
+For additional qualitative examples, see Supplementary Fig.~2 and 3.